wachingawathiri/P1-Project/README.md

 # Aviation Accident analysis

 ## Business Understanding
+The company is expanding into the aviation sector and looking for a low risk aircraft to purchase in order to reduce accident related risk and maximize on profits for the company.

+The company needs to consider the make, model and engine of an aircraft to ascertain its risk.

 ## Data Understanding
 Data from 1962 to 2022 was presented on aircraft accidents that occured in the United States and other countries in the world.